Giant effective magnetic fields from optically driven chiral phonons in 4$f$ paramagnets: Spin-phonon coupling and coherent phonon dynamics

 The prefactor in Eq.~(\ref{eq:phononsplittingfull}) directly corresponds to the saturation splitting, $\Delta\Omega_s=4 K g_{\pm5/2}\mu_B$, and we can reciprocally extract the spin-phonon coupling from experimentally measured phonon splittings, $K=\Delta\Omega_s/(4 g_{\pm5/2}\mu_B)$.

-We now look at the inverse effect the interaction has on the magnetization, when the phonons are circularly driven with an ultrashort laser pulse.
+We now look at the inverse effect the interaction has on the magnetization, when phonons of one type of chirality are driven with an ultrashort laser pulse.
 The phonon angular momentum acts as an effective magnetic field, $\mathbf{B}$,

-where $V_c$ is the volume of the unit cell.
-Phenomenologically, this interaction is a phonon analog of the inverse Faraday effect in optics \cite{Juraschek2020_3,Juraschek2020_5}, which is known to induce magnetizations in paramagnets \cite{vanderziel:1965,Pershan1967,reid:2010,Mikhaylovskiy2012}.
-If the spins reacted instantaneously to the effective magnetic field, the magnetization could be described statically by Eq.~(\ref{eq:inducedmagnetization}).
-From experiments on the optical inverse Faraday effect, it is known that this static limit of spin response holds when the driving pulse is on the order of nanoseconds \cite{vanderziel:1965,Pershan1967}.
+Phenomenologically, this type of interaction has recently been described as a phonon analog of the inverse Faraday effect in optics \cite{Juraschek2020_3}, which is known to induce magnetizations in paramagnets \cite{vanderziel:1965,Pershan1967,reid:2010,Mikhaylovskiy2012}.
+A first experiment demonstrating this effect with elliptically polarized phonons has induced spin and magnetization dynamics in a complex oxide in recent years \cite{nova:2017}.
+If the spins reacted instantaneously to the effective magnetic field, the magnetization could be described statically as in Eq.~(\ref{eq:phononsplittingfull}).
+Experiments on the optical inverse Faraday effect have shown that this static limit of spin response holds for driving pulses on the order of nanoseconds \cite{vanderziel:1965,Pershan1967}.
 For femtosecond pulse durations, additional diamagnetic effects from the unquenching of electronic orbital moments come into play \cite{reid:2010,popova:2011,Popova2012,Mikhaylovskiy2012}, which cannot be described in the thermodynamic limit.
 Coherently driven phonons evolve over several picoseconds, which is also the timescale that spins and phonons have been shown to equilibrate through effective magnetic fields \cite{Maehrlein2018}.
 We therefore apply a rate-equation model to describe the dynamics of the spin population of the $m_J=\pm5/2$ ground-state doublet, $n_{\pm J}$ \cite{Breuer2003, Blum:1433745},

 where the decay rates of spins in the respective states are described by $\gamma_{-J} = \eta_0\Delta E N(\Delta E)$ and $\gamma_{J} = \eta_0\Delta E (N(\Delta E)+1) $, where $N(\Delta E)$ is the Bose-Einstein distribution, $\eta_0=\gamma_0/(k_B T)$, and $\gamma_0$ is the decay rate for zero level splitting, $\gamma_{\pm J}(\Delta E \rightarrow 0)=\gamma_0$.